If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Have enough capital for investment

 The most important equipment and supplies needed for the start of beekeeping should take priority in using up the available capital.
-Later, you will source for more capital and use it to acquire the equipment and supplies needed in later stages of beekeeping.
+Later, you will source more capital and use it to acquire the equipment and supplies needed in the later stages of beekeeping.
 The capital you have is best used up following a business plan that you draw up before starting backyard beekeeping.
-It prevents misuse of the capital and helps you track expenditure.
+It prevents misuse of capital and helps you track expenditures.